 Table of Contents

-The Payment Card Industry Data Security Standard (PCI DSS) is a global cornerstone for safeguarding cardholder data.
+The Payment Card Industry Data Security Standard (PCI DSS) is a global cornerstone for safeguarding credit card data.
 PCI DSS version 4.0, the most recent iteration, emphasises a dynamic, risk-based approach to security, compelling organisations to tailor their controls to their unique environments.
 PCI DSS penetration tests are crucial for meeting and maintaining security standards.
-Within this framework, PCI penetration testing remains an indispensable tool for identifying and mitigating vulnerabilities within the Cardholder Data Environment (CDE).

 What is PCI Penetration Testing?